merce-fra/reqkit/README.md

 ## How to use the tool

-Run the command "./exec" in the project directory
+Run the command "./exec --help" in the project directory

 ## Directories content

 * README.md: basic instructions
 * reqs/: requirements from RE2019 "Scalable Analysis of Real-Time Requirements" paper benchmark (https://zenodo.org/records/3341453)
+* scripts/: all scripts used to install and launch the tool
+* src/: all source files